 This healthy crunchy pumpkin granola recipe is packed with simple ingredients that keep it both vegan and refined sugar free and oil-free.
 Here’s everything you will need:

 - Oats.
-Old fashioned oats are what we’ll be using.
+Old-fashioned oats are what we’ll be using.
 To make this gluten free, look for oats labeled Certified GF.

 - Pumpkin puree.
-Make sure to only use 100% pumpkin puree, not pumpkin pie puree.
+Make sure to use only 100% pumpkin puree, not pumpkin pie puree.
 Use fresh or canned.

 - Pure maple syrup.
 This natural sweetener also works great at clumping and hardening the granola.